SinvalVJunior/pokedex-web/README.md

 **Version 1.0 is out!**

 ## About
  The principal idea of this project is to play a roullete game to select a random pokemon and add the pokemon to the user's inventory where he will see it's stats.
 We will use PokeAPI to get the user's selected pokemon and a rest backend application to store then.
-The application uses the react freamwork to animate the roullete and show the stats to the user.
+The application uses the react framework to animate the roullete and show the stats to the user.

 ## Itens Extras
  - [x] (5%) Integração com autenticação por 3ºs